 How To Save on Garden Design Costs

 Cheap materials often look cheap, but if you shop around and look at stone from different suppliers, cheaper options can be found.
-Concrete or reconstituted stone slabs don’t have to be ugly, though many are.
+Porcelain paving can be a low-maintenance cost-effective alternative to natural stone paving.
 Perennial plants usually reach their mature size within 3 years, so if you can wait a while, buy plants smaller.
-Some trees grow quickly when young whilst others are slow – so know your trees and select the right ones.
+Some trees and shrubs grow quickly when young whilst others are slow – so know your trees and select the right ones.
 Timber products – fencing and decking – vary hugely in price.
 Sometimes locating a local sawmill will be the best and cheapest option, and you will be supporting a local business, not the middle-man.
-If you don’t mind using recycled materials or plants, keep a saved search on eBay, or sign up with your local Freecycle
+If you don’t mind using recycled materials or plants, keep a saved search on eBay, or sign up with your local Freecycle group.

 Allow For Contingencies